-- Unexplained or suspicious injuries such as bruising, cuts or burns, particularly if situated on a part of the body not normally prone to such injuries - An injury for which the explanation seems inconsistent - The child describes what appears to be an abusive act involving him/her - Someone else (a child or adult) expresses concern about the welfare of another child - Unexplained changes in behaviour (e.g. becoming very quiet, withdrawn or displaying sudden outbursts of temper) - Inappropriate sexual awareness - Engaging in sexually explicit behaviour - Distrust of adults, particularly those with whom a close relationship would normally be expected - Has difficulty in making friends - Is prevented from socialising with other children - Displays variations in eating patterns including overeating or loss of appetite - Loses weight for no apparent reason - Becomes increasingly dirty or unkempt.
+- Unexplained or suspicious injuries such as bruising, cuts or burns, particularly if situated on a part of the body not normally prone to such injuries - An injury for which the explanation seems inconsistent - The child describes what appears to be an abusive act involving him/her - Someone else (a child or adult) expresses concern about the welfare of another child - Unexplained changes in behaviour (e.g. becoming very quiet, withdrawn or displaying sudden outbursts of temper) - Inappropriate sexual awareness - Engaging in sexually explicit behavior - Distrust of adults, particularly those with whom a close relationship would normally be expected - Has difficulty in making friends - Is prevented from socialising with other children - Displays variations in eating patterns including overeating or loss of appetite - Loses weight for no apparent reason - Becomes increasingly dirty or unkempt.

-Further information on abuse in a sports setting can be found on the CPSU website.
+Further information on abuse in a sports setting can be found on the CPSU website: https://thecpsu.org.uk/help-advice/introduction-to-safeguarding/child-abuse-in-a-sports-setting/

-Responding to safeguarding or child protection concerns